Confused about nonstick cookware brands?

 Zyliss: PTFE

-And remember: you can always go with the original nonstick cookware, cast iron or carbon steel.
+You can always go with the original nonstick cookware, cast iron or carbon steel.
 These are both great options for those of you trying to avoid nonstick coatings.

 Thanks for reading!